Anekallu

 Anekallu/Anekal is a small village near Uppala in Kasaragod district of Kerala state, India surrounded with forests.

-Its a border place, shared among the Kerala and Karnataka.
-As it extend the thread of Diversity, we can witness the people speak Kannada, Malayalam, and also Tulu and Konkani.
+The village is located on a boarder, shared among the Kerala and Karnataka.
+The local people speak Kannada, Malayalam, and also Tulu, Havyaka and Konkani.

 Location

 Anekallu is located on the eastern border of Kerala with Karnataka state.
 It is 36 km from the district headquarters at Kasaragod.
 It can be accessed by bus from Uppala or Hosangadi on the Mangalore-Calicut highway.

 The village is the location of a bridge that separates the two states of Kerala and Karnataka.